SlimeKnights/slimeknights.github.io/_posts/2025-12-23-throwback-update.md

 {% include update/image.html name="minotaur" alt="A minotaur spawned with a Tinkers' axe." %}

 The final new feature from our new compatability is the Minotaur's Axe, which is a new ancient tool found in the labyrinth.
 Minotaurs have a chance to spawn with this tool instead of their golden axes, and it can also be found in the loot chests in the dungeon.
 The weapon is similar to a hand axe, though it has two tool heads and gives you a large damage bonus when attacking while sprinting.

+Also, don't worry that these axes may end up as a nerf to the minotaurs.
+As part of this update, we improved the ability of monsters to use modifiers from our melee weapons, so minotaurs can use most of the material traits they spawn with!

 ## Ranged